MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-low-privilege-monitoring.md

 2. Enter a new name for the Run As account.

-3. Specify credentials to access the SQL Server that you want to monitor, click **OK** and wait until the connection is established.
+3. Specify credentials to access the SQL Server that you want to monitor, click **OK**, and wait until the connection is established.

     ![Specifying credentials](./media/ssmp/new-run-as-account.png)

 ## Low-Privilege Mixed Monitoring

-To configure low-privilege environments for [Mixed monitoring](ssmp-monitoring-modes.md#configuring-mixed-monitoring-mode), perform the steps described in the [Low-Privilege Agent Monitoring](#low-privilege-agent-monitoring) section and then do the following:
+To configure low-privilege environments for [Mixed monitoring](ssmp-monitoring-modes.md#configuring-mixed-monitoring-mode), perform the steps described in the [Low-Privilege Agent Monitoring](#low-privilege-agent-monitoring) section and do the following:

 - [Configure remote access to WMI](#managing-remote-access-to-wmi)